Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Limitations and Future Work

 We propose a novel aggregation algorithm AMDM.
-This algorithm is specifically designed for fine-grained generation tasks using conditional diffusion models, under the constraint encoders and diffusion process, independent of denoising network structure.
-At present, the selection of the hyperparameter $\eta$ in the AMDM algorithm is largely heuristic.
-In future work, we will investigate dynamic adaptive selection strategies that are grounded in data-driven criteria or theoretical analysis to enhance the model’s robustness and generalization.
-As demonstrated in the experiments in Appendix \ref{comp}, AMDM is different from previous composition-based generation methods and is tailored for fine-grained generation.
-Furthermore, we advocate against injecting harmful features into high-quality models to prevent the generation of socially harmful images.
+This algorithm is specifically designed for fine-grained generation tasks within the same diffusion model ecosystem.
+The theoretical assumptions in this work (functional proximity, conditional proximity, and local Lipschitz continuity) are primarily tailored to fine-grained tasks, and this is empirically supported by our observations.
+These assumptions form the key distinction of AMDM from existing compositional diffusion approaches.
+Although it do not provide global guarantees, and we leave the development of more relaxed theoretical foundations to future work.
+In addition, the selection of the hyperparameter $\eta$ in the AMDM algorithm is largely heuristic.
+In future work, we will investigate dynamic adaptive selection strategies that are grounded in data-driven criteria or theoretical analysis to enhance the method’s robustness and generalization.